 Nicholas Herrmann is a writer, editor and film photographer based in Scotland.
-His narrative non-fiction and photography have been published widely in journals and online, such as Places Journal, Ernest, Elsewhere, The Clearing, The Calvert Journal and Zoomorphic Magazine.
-His fiction has been shortlisted for the Bath Novel Award.
+His narrative non-fiction and photography – focusing on place, nature and identity – have been published widely in journals and online, such as Places Journal, Ernest, Elsewhere, The Clearing, The Calvert Journal, Drawing Matter and Zoomorphic.
+In 2017, his fiction was shortlisted for the Bath Novel Award, and the same year he graduated with Distinction from the Creative Writing MA at Bath Spa University, where he was shortlisted for the Janklow & Nesbit Prize.
 He has a decade of editorial and copywriting experience, working with companies such as Hodder & Stoughton, HarperCollins, Faber & Faber, Juilliard and Ericsson.
-He graduated with Distinction from the Creative Writing MA at Bath Spa University in 2016, where he was shortlisted for the Janklow & Nesbit Prize.
+For the past four years, he has worked as an editor for Cornerstones Literary Consultancy.

 In Search of an Honest Map, Drawing Matter.
 On Situationism, psychogeography and cartographical perspectives.